 Not only that but the cost of your prize will be a tax deduction as it is being used to ADVERTISE your business.

 Example of a GREAT contest

 Having received this in an email on the 5th of March 2021, I felt it a GREAT example of a substantial prize potential customers could win.
-This contest is for REAL folks.
+This contest was for REAL, folks.

-Choose a business that you enjoy doing so that your working will be fun, most of the time.
+Choose a business that you enjoy doing, so that your work will be fun… most of the time.

 This will help give purpose to your business and thus help you DRIVE GROWTH throughout the year.

-Should your budget allow you a media marketing campaign, you may want to check out my newest service being offered to select few clients.
+Should your budget allow you a brand campaign, you may want to check out my newest service being offered to a select few clients.